 Differences between PCIe SSD and SATA SSDs

-As previously discussed, PCIe-attached SSDs avoid the bottlenecks associated with SATA or SAS-attached SSDs.
+As previously discussed, PCIe-attached SSDs avoid the bottlenecks associated with SATA- or SAS-attached SSDs.
 The number of PCIe lanes per SSD determines the data transfer speed.
-A 16-lane device built on the PCIe 3.0 specification can support approximately 32 gigabytes per second (GBps).
+A 16-lane device built on the PCIe 3.0 specification can support approximately 32 GBps.
 By contrast, SSDs built with a SATA III controller provide a maximum transfer rate of about 600 megabytes per second (MBps).

 The SATA v3.2 specification defines SATA Express connectors for host and device connectors that simultaneously support SATA and PCIe protocols.
-SATA SSDs have much better hardware capabilities, but they have worse relative performance.
+SATA SSDs have much better hardware capabilities than PCIe, but PCIe generally delivers superior performance.
 While SATA SSDs offer speeds of 600 MBps, they are not nearly as fast as speeds offered by PCIe SSDs.